Skip to content

 Place your feature concepts in one of three buckets:

-• Metrics movers.
+• Metrics Movers.
 These are features that will move your target business & product metrics significantly.
 In most healthy product organizations, there are specific goals and strategies behind the decision to invest in a product or feature.
 Engagement.
 Growth.
 Revenue.
 Typically, very few features are actually metrics movers.
 Know which ones they are ahead of time, because in the end, the judgment of whether your product or roadmap succeeded or failed will rest on the evaluation of the metrics.

-• Customer delight.
+• Customer Delight.
 These are features that customers haven’t necessarily asked for, but literally delight them when they see them.
 Typically these are features that require several ingredients: listening to customers to understand their pain points, leveraging a knowledge of technology to know what might be possible, and innovative design to come up with an unexpectedly elegant & delightful experience.

 Don’t get me wrong – there are some features that can fall in more than one bucket, but it’s a rare feature that actually falls in all three.